 A non-heritage chicken developed for the United States poultry industry does well in a moderate climate (or a climate-controlled barn).
 This chicken will never be able to match the hardiness of heritage chickens bred to withstand cold winters and hot summers.

-As an example, the New Hampshire breed is acclimated to cold New Hampshire winters, while the Buttercup breed can handle the South’s steamy summers.
-A breed like the Ancona lays eggs though the winter and does well in heat and freezing temperatures.
+As an example, the New Hampshire breed is acclimated to cold New Hampshire winters, while the Buttercup breed can handle the South's steamy summers.
+A breed like the Ancona lays eggs through the winter and does well in heat and freezing temperatures.

 Heritage chickens were not "rare breeds" once upon a time.
 These birds were bred specifically to live outdoors rather than in a climate-controlled barn.
 Heritage chickens have a productive outdoor life and return to a safe coop at night.

 3. Heritage flocks are better at foraging.

 Old-fashioned farmyard flocks ranged over the entire farm.
 Chickens who knew how to spot and gobble all the tasty bugs and healthy greens thrived and flourished.
 This foraging trait was passed down genetically in most heritage breeds.

 As a result, you are more likely to have a heritage flock with excellent foraging ability.
 Foraging will definitely lower your chicken feed bill during the spring and summer!
 It will also keep your yard insect and pest-free.

 4. With a heritage flock, you might get broody hens.

 A broody hen is an excellent way to increase your flock.
 The broodiness trait is not desirable for egg production, so broodiness is no longer common with the common chicken.